-Benjamin Grosvenor is making a name for himself as one of the most talented young pianists in Britain today.
+Benjamin Grosvenor is making a name for himself as one of the most talented pianists in Britain today.

 Life and Music

 The youngest of five brothers, Benjamin Grosvenor began playing the piano aged 6.
 He first came to prominence as the outstanding winner of the Keyboard Final of the 2004 Young Musician Competition at the age of 11.